apache/spark/docs/sql-programming-guide.md

       property can be one of three options:
       <ol>
         <li><code>builtin</code></li>
-        Use Hive 1.2.1, which is bundled with the Spark assembly jar when <code>-Phive</code> is enabled.
+        Use Hive 1.2.1, which is bundled with the Spark assembly when <code>-Phive</code> is enabled.
 When this option is chosen, <code>spark.sql.hive.metastore.version</code> must be either <code>1.2.1</code> or not defined.
         <li><code>maven</code></li>